BACKGAMMON PLAYERS MINIATURE, AFTER DAVID TENIERS THE YOUNGER. MINIATURE ON IVORY; GILT BRONZE, GLASS, METAL, TEXTILE. SIGNED (DUPRE). 19TH CENTURY.

 Reference: ZF0528

-Backgammon players, inspired by David Teniers the Younger.
-Framed miniature on ivory (gilt bronze, metal, glass, textile); signed (Dupre).
+Backgammon players, inspired by David Teniers The Younger.
+Framed ivory miniature (gilt bronze, metal, glass, textile); signed (Dupre).
 XIX century.
-Miniature showing an interior with a series of humble social class characters.
+Miniature that shows an interior with a series of characters of humble social class.
 In the center of the composition, the backgammon players are located, accompanied by various objects and other characters.
-In the lower right corner, there is a signature (“Dupre”; perhaps Léon-Victor Dupré, a French artist who was born in Limoges in 1816 and died in Paris in 1879, known for his landscapes and a disciple of his brother Jules Dupré, was part of the Barbizon School).
-The gilt bronze frame presents a banded decoration of classical influence on its front, an openwork bow finish at the top, and pieces on the back that allow it to be placed on a flat surface or hung.
-Compare with the painting attributed to David Teniers the Younger in the National Gallery, London, titled Backgammon Players, probably painted between 1640 and 1645; and, above all, with the one in the Budapest Museum of Fine Arts, attributed to the same master and dated between 1635 and 1637, also entitled Backgammon Players.
+In the lower right corner, a signature (“Dupre” appears; perhaps Léon-Victor Dupré, French artist who was born in Limoges in 1816 and died in Paris in 1879, known for his landscapes and a disciple of his brother Jules Dupré, was part of the Barbizon School).
+The frame, made of gilded bronze, presents a classically influenced banded decoration on its front, an openwork bow finish on the upper part, and pieces on the back that allow it to be placed on a flat surface or hung.
+Compare the painting attributed to David Teniers the Younger in the National Gallery, London, titled Backgammon Players, probably made between 1640 and 1645; and, above all, with that of the Museum of Fine Arts in Budapest, attributed to the same master and dated between 1635 and 1637, also titled Backgammon Players.

 · Size: 11,5x6x11,5 cms.